 Check out your Disney Resort Grounds

-- Look for the Pools.
-If you’re a pool family, take your Disney World Arrival Day to find them at your resort.
+If you’re a pool family, take your First Day at Disney World to find them at your resort.
 The pool schedule is available so you can plan pool time with or around activities.
+Check out our favorite Pools at Disney World Resorts.

 Unpack your Bags